 In Anne Bonfire and the Unsightly Beauty Mark, Beauty Mark's explanation of how she got her current mindset.
 When she was young she was considered one of the prettiest fillies around.
 During a local celebration somepony bought the food 'to life' causing everypony to flee.
 However she went back in and ate it all, making local news as the pony who saved the celebration, but from this she gained quite a bit of weight and was kicked out of her social circle and mocked as a 'murderer' for eating 'living' food.
 Overtime she began to think that this was true but it mingled with the praise she received and she began to believe that there were important things that 'killing' for was acceptable, even preferred, and that beauty was one of those things.
 Scary just in the sense that it shows somepony's slow mental descent, the insane half-logic and the calm way in which she says it, described as like how a parent might talk to a child who dosen't quite understand a simple concept, really make the scene creepy.

 Also when she reveals she started to bring all her food 'to life', then everything she used, from beauty products to toothpaste, her descriptions of what she did to them as if they were living beings is freaky in of itself.
 Think using a tub of lotion couldn't be creepy?
 Think of it as taking out somethings insides and rubbing them over your body.

 In Time Is the Healer, Aterna's assault on Eichelhaher's mind is packed with images of the experiments performed on her.
 It leaves the poor griffon on her knees crying, begging her to stop.

-A particularly frightening example shows her floating face-down in a vat of liquid, giving the implication that Krahe really had killed her before bringing her back as what she is now.
+A particularly frightening example shows her floating face-down in a vat of liquid, giving the implication that Krahe had drowned her before bringing her back as what she is now.